Prayag-18/Simulator/README.md

   4. After simulation, you can access the current state of registers and flags using the registers and flags attributes of the simulator instance.

 <h2>Simulate the execution of instructions</h2>

     1. python3 Simulator.py
     2. enter all the instructions line by line
     3. press Ctrl+Z to get the output

 <h2>Example</h2>
 Here's an example code snippet that demonstrates how to use the binary instruction simulator:

-// # Define the binary instructions
+ //Define the binary instructions

     0b0000000000101011,  # add R1, R2, R3
     0b0000100100101011,  # rs R2, $4
     0b0010000000110010,  # ld R0, 1100100